Waobo/cparsing/README.md

 * Interpreter
 -------------

-So far we have just tested wether a certain parser matches against some region, but we have done nothing with the actual token that were identified during the parse run.
+So far we have just tested whether a certain parser matches against some region, but we have done nothing with the actual token that were identified during the parse run.

 To gain access to these token we provide the parse-run with an 'Interpreter' as the second argument of the call.

-The parser will call the interpreter when it becomes active, whenever it identifies a token and wether the parse succeeded or failed.
+The parser will call the interpreter when it becomes active, whenever it identifies a token and whether the parse succeeded or failed.

 In fact we did supply a special interpreter named 'I0', which just ignores all messages it receives.